XparmisX/cybersecurity-practice/writeups/PortSwigger/labs/Access-control-vulnerabilities/apprentice-labs.md

 At first, I thought I have to generate a GUID for carlos somehow!
 But it turns out that the lab has given carlos GUID secretly somewhere!
 So here is the solution :

 Find a blog post by `carlos`.
 Click on `carlos` and observe that the URL contains his user ID.
 Make a note of this ID.
 Log in using the supplied credentials and access your account page.
 Change the "id" parameter to the saved user ID.
 Retrieve and submit the API key.

+# Lab: User ID controlled by request parameter with data leakage in redirect

+**Category:** Access control

+**Difficulty:** Apprentice

+**Status:** Solved

+## Lab Description
+This lab contains an access control vulnerability where sensitive information is leaked in the body of a redirect response.
+To solve the lab, obtain the API key for the user `carlos` and submit it as the solution.
+You can log in to your own account using the following credentials: `wiener:peter`

+## Solution